DrRykterstein/portfolio-site/README.md

 # Portfolio Site

-This is the first iteration of my portfolio website built in React and material-ui.
+This is my main developer portfolio site built in React and Material UI.

 ## Launch

-This project will be launched soon...
+This project is hosted via Github Pages at https://terioch.github.io/portfolio-site/#/

 # Getting Started with Create React App